 - BLGY 110: Medical Terminology (Credit Hours: 3)

-- BLGY 231: Anat/Physiology II (Credit Hours: 3)
+- BLGY 231: Human Anatomy and Physiology II (Credit Hours: 3)

-- BLGY 231L: Anat/Physiology II lab (Credit Hours: 1)
+- BLGY 231L: Human Anatomy and Physiology II Lab (Credit Hours: 1)

 - PHSC 105: Elemental Physics (Credit Hours: 3)

-- ALHT 109: Healthcare Systems and safety (Credit Hours: 2)
+- ALHT 109: Health Care Systems and Safety (Credit Hours: 2)

 Special Requirements and Considerations: